 An 8 session live and interactive online course for a small group of parents/carers, to help you understand your child’s perspective and experiences, and feel more confident and knowledgeable about how to support them.

-Running for 8 weeks with a break for half term from
+Running for 8 weeks with a two week break for Easter from

 Contact us HERE to book your place or to ask any questions